Anshuman71/docsly-nextra/README.md

 ## Documentation

-Collect interactive feedback on your documentation using [docsly](https://docsly.dev).
+Collect meaningful feedback on your documentation using [docsly](https://www.docsly.dev).

 ## Local Development